Soil Health Technician

 Position Summary:

 The Hawaiʻi Institute of Pacific Agriculture is seeking a dedicated and skilled Soil Health Technician to support the implementation of a federal USDA Conservation Innovation Grant through the management of soil health demonstration trials and other on-farm activities.
 First and foremost, the Soil Health Technician is an ambassador for HIP Ag and should promote program goals & values and organization’s initiatives to all partners and community members.
-This role involves working closely with the CIG Coordinator and participating producers to ensure the successful execution of regenerative agricultural practices.
+This role involves working closely with the Co-Directors, Operations & Programs Manager, and participating producers to ensure the successful execution of regenerative agricultural practices.
 The ideal candidate will have hands-on experience in farm operations, knowledge of soil health practices, and a passion for sustainable agriculture.
-Duties include, but are not limited to:

 Key Responsibilities: